AircraftSwitch to Armada

 Their most common use is for defending your base or protecting your teammates within your air territory.

-They are not effective as striking units, due to their low speed.
-For this purpose - use bombers.
-It is less armored but has a better weapon than the T2 Armada Gunship Roughneck.
+They are not effective at assaulting bases due to their low speed.
+For this purpose, use bombers.

 Skyhook is an armored transportation aircraft.
 It can take on board even the heavier T2 units and easily withstand light anti air defenses.
 Use it to deploy your forces right on the front, reducing your tactical reaction speed.
 It can load 4 small units (footprint 2x2) or a single big one.
 Slower but way more armored than its ARM counterpart (Abductor).